In Your Community » Kitsap » Construction Projects »

-Trees are the number one cause of electric outages in Kitsap County.
-In an effort to decrease these outages, PSE is piloting a new tree trimming project in the Chico, Seabeck, Crosby and Holly areas of Kitsap County.
+Historically, trees have been the number one cause of electric outages in Kitsap County.
+In an effort to decrease these outages, PSE piloted a tree trimming project in the Chico, Seabeck, Crosby and Holly areas of Kitsap County.

-Customers in the area are served by a 54-mile-long power line that runs through dense forested areas.
-The power line is one of the least reliable in PSE’s service territory, with the majority of power outages caused by trees and branches coming in contact with the line.
-As a result, our customers experience frequent and lengthy tree-related outages.
+Customers in these areas are served by a 54-mile-long power line that runs through dense forested areas.
+Historically, the power line has been one of the least reliable in PSE’s service territory, with the majority of power outages caused by trees and branches coming in contact with the line.
+As a result, our customers experienced frequent and lengthy tree-related outages.
 Because of this, PSE identified this area for a pilot program aimed at reducing outages through a new tree pruning technique.

-The pilot program is based on the results of an independent study of PSE’s vegetation management system and will be monitored by certified arborists.
+The pilot program was based on the results of an independent study of PSE’s vegetation management system and was monitored by certified arborists.
 The enhanced pruning technique expands the buffer between trees and power lines by removing all overhanging branches above the lines, sometimes called “lines to sky” pruning (see graphic of “normal” versus “enhanced” tree pruning).
-The focus of the pruning will be on certain tree species that have a tendency for branch failure, which include Douglas Firs, Big Leaf Maples, Black Cottonwoods and Red Alders.
-The pilot program will complement our planned regular maintenance pruning and hazard tree removal in the area.
+The focus of the pruning was on certain tree species with a tendency for branch failure, including Douglas Firs, Big Leaf Maples, Black Cottonwoods and Red Alders.
+The pilot program complemented PSE's planned regular maintenance pruning and hazard tree removal in the area.

-Tree crews in bucket trucks and safety personnel will be working along side the neighborhood roadways this summer in the following areas:
+Tree crews in bucket trucks and safety personnel worked along side neighborhood roadways in the following areas: